-- Article 28.
-Rules Applicable to Substance of Dispute - The arbitral tribunal shall decide the dispute in accordance with such rules of law as are chosen by the parties as applicable to the substance of the dispute.
+Article 28.
+Rules applicable to substance of dispute

+- The arbitral tribunal shall decide the dispute in accordance with such rules of law as are chosen by the parties as applicable to the substance of the dispute.
 Any designation of the law or legal system of a given State shall be construed, unless otherwise expressed, as directly referring to the substantive law of that State and not to its conflict of laws rules. - 2.
-Failing any designation by the parties, the arbitral tribunal shall apply the law determined by the conflict of laws rules which it considers applicable. - 3.
-The arbitral tribunal shall decide ex aequo et bono or as amiable compositeur only if the parties have expressly authorized it to do so. - 4.
-In all cases, the arbitral tribunal shall decide in accordance with the terms of the contract and shall take into account the usages of the trade applicable to the transaction. - Article 29.
-Decision-making by Panel of Arbitrators
+Failing any designation by the parties, the arbitral tribunal shall apply the law determined by the conflict of laws rules which it considers applicable. - The arbitral tribunal shall decide ex aequo et bono or as amiable compositeur only if the parties have expressly authorised it to do so. - In all cases, the arbitral tribunal shall decide in accordance with the terms of the contract and shall take into account the usages of the trade applicable to the transaction.

+Article 29.
+Decision making by panel of arbitrators

 In arbitral proceedings with more than one arbitrator, any decision of the arbitral tribunal shall be made, unless otherwise agreed by the parties, by a majority of all its members.
-However, questions of procedure may be decided by a presiding arbitrator, if so authorized by the parties or all members of the arbitral tribunal.
+However, questions of procedure may be decided by a presiding arbitrator, if so authorised by the parties or all members of the arbitral tribunal.

-• Article 30.
+Article 30.
 Settlement

-- 1. If, during arbitral proceedings, the parties settle the dispute, the arbitral tribunal shall terminate the proceedings and, if requested by the parties and not objected to by the arbitral tribunal, record the settlement in the form of an arbitral award on agreed terms. - 2.
-An award on agreed terms shall be made in accordance with the provisions of article 31 and shall state that it is an award.
+If, during arbitral proceedings, the parties settle the dispute, the arbitral tribunal shall terminate the proceedings and, if so requested by the parties and not objected to by the arbitral tribunal, record the settlement in the form of an arbitral award on agreed terms.

+2. An award on agreed terms shall be made in accordance with the provisions of article 31 and shall state that it is an award.
 Such an award has the same status and effect as any other award on the merits of the case.

 Article 31.
-Form and Contents of Award
+Form and contents of award

-- (1) The award shall be made in writing and shall be signed by the arbitrator or arbitrators.
-In arbitral proceedings with more than one arbitrator, the signature of the majority of all members of the arbitral tribunal shall suffice, provided that the reason for any omitted signature is stated. - (2) The award shall state the reasons upon which it is based, unless the parties have agreed that no reasons are to be given or the award is an award on agreed terms under article 30. - (3) The award shall state its date and the place of arbitration as determined in accordance with article 20(1).
-The award shall be deemed to have been made at that place. - (4) After the award is made, a copy signed by the arbitrators in accordance with paragraph (1) of this article shall be delivered to each party.
+- The award shall be made in writing and shall be signed by the arbitrator or arbitrators.
+In arbitral proceedings with more than one arbitrator, the signatures of the majority of all members of the arbitral tribunal shall suffice, provided that the reason for any omitted signature is stated. - The award shall state the reasons upon which it is based, unless the parties have agreed that no reasons are to be given or the award is on agreed terms under article 30. - The award shall state its date and the place of arbitration as determined in accordance with article 20(1).
+The award shall be deemed to have been made at that place. - 4.
+After the award is made, a copy signed by the arbitrators in accordance with paragraph (1) of this article shall be delivered to each party.

 Article 32.
-Termination of Proceedings
+Termination of proceedings

-- (1) The arbitral proceedings are terminated by the final award or by an order of the arbitral tribunal in accordance with paragraph (2) of this article. - (2) The arbitral tribunal shall issue an order for the termination of the arbitral proceedings when: - (a) the claimant withdraws his claim, unless the respondent objects thereto and the arbitral tribunal recognizes a legitimate interest on his part in obtaining a final settlement of the dispute; - (b) the parties agree on the termination of the proceedings; - (c) the arbitral tribunal finds that the continuation of the proceedings has for any other reason become unnecessary or impossible. - (3) The mandate of the arbitral tribunal terminates with the termination of the arbitral proceedings, subject to the provisions of articles 33 and 34(4).
+- 1. The arbitral proceedings are terminated by the final award or by an order of the arbitral tribunal in accordance with paragraph (2) of this article. - The arbitral tribunal shall issue an order for the termination of the arbitral proceedings when: - a. the claimant withdraws his claim, unless the respondent objects thereto and the arbitral tribunal recognises a legitimate interest on his part in obtaining a final settlement of the dispute; - b. the parties agree on the termination of the proceedings; - the arbitral tribunal finds that the continuation of the proceedings has for any other reason become unnecessary or impossible. - The mandate of the arbitral tribunal terminates with the termination of the arbitral proceedings, subject to the provisions of articles 33 and 34(4).